 Speaking Center Faculty Resources

-USF faculty may request one of the following workshops to be held in their classroom.
+USF faculty may request one of the following workshops via GOOGLE FORM to be held in their classroom.

 Public Speaking 101

-Public Speaking 101 is an interactive presentation / workshop that helps the listener refresh and review strategies for effective public speaking.
+Public Speaking 101 is an interactive presentation/workshop that helps the listener refresh and review strategies for effective public speaking.
 We review the staples of public speaking: content, arrangement, and delivery.
-We discuss how to stay message focused and audience centered, tips to minimize speaking anxiety and increase speaker confidence, review visual aid strategies, and discuss successful group presentations strategies.
+We discuss how to stay message-focused and audience-centered, tips to minimize speaking anxiety and increase speaker confidence, review visual aid strategies, and discuss successful group presentation strategies.
 The focus is on extemporaneous speaking.
-This presentation is valuable for classes that have a presentation as an assignment, but is not the focus of the class.
+This presentation is valuable for classes that have a presentation as an assignment but is not the focus of the class.
 Examples: BUS 304, RHET 110, 120, 310, and many others.
-50 minutes
+50 minutes.